mjberg/reading-and-writing/_pages/02_readings.md

   * The Outsiders: Eight Unconventional CEOs and Their Radically Rational Blueprint for Success by William Thorndike
   * The Intelligent Investor by Benjamin Graham
   * Venture Deals: Be Smarter Than Your Lawyer and Venture Capitalist by Brad Feld and Jason A. Mendelson
-  * How to Get Fiflthy Rich is Rising Asia
+  * How to Get Fiflthy Rich in Rising Asia
   * Zero to One: Peter Theil
   * When Genius Failed: The Rise and Fall of Long-Term Capital Management
   * The Man Who Solved the Market: How Jim Simons Launched the Quant Revolution